 How can I be sure my student is safe on campus?

-The University has many mechanisms in place to make IWU a safe place to live, work and learn.
+The University has many mechanisms in place to make IWU a safe place to live, work

 To learn about our systems in place, CLICK HERE.